Mycheaux/DB-conv/ipynb_notebooks/readme.md

-These file are for training directly in google collab https://colab.research.google.com/
+First download and unzip the folder, these file are for training directly in google collab https://colab.research.google.com/